-Bill Gates was the entrepreneur that made it all happen, often cited as an inspiration for many college dropouts to claim that success is not necessarily achieved by getting the degree.
+Bill Gates was the successful entrepreneur that made it all happen, often cited as an inspiration for many college dropouts to claim that success is not necessarily achieved by getting the degree.
 Gates took a small operating system and transformed it into something that would come to change the world.

-Many see Bill Gates and Microsoft as an elitist bully of a company who edged out almost any other software solution throughout the nineties, asserting dominance over an entire industry.
+Many see Bill Gates and Microsoft as an elitist bully of a company that edged out almost any other software solution throughout the nineties, asserting dominance over an entire industry.
 It was this sentiment that led to Microsoft being litigated as a monopoly in 2001.

 Gates has gone on to start the Gates Foundation; philanthropy with the aim of promoting happier and healthy lives in developing nations and the preferred subject of choice among conspiracy theorists.

 “Success is a lousy teacher.
 It seduces smart people into thinking they can’t lose.“Bill Gates